Guayard/InvokeAI-AHK-prompting-assist/README.md

 This a .ahk (Autohotkey) script for improving InvokeAI prompting expierience.

 ---

 # Prerequisites:

 You need AutoHotkey tool for running the script.
-Get it by link below: https://www.autohotkey.com/
+Get it by link: https://www.autohotkey.com/

-or at MS Store
+or at MS Store:
 https://apps.microsoft.com/detail/9plqfdg8hh9d?hl=en-US&gl=US

 ---